PeterZoet/Group2_Project_Alpha/README.md

 # Simple RPG

-A simple console-based RPG game developed in C# where players can choose a character, fight enemies, level up, and explore the game world.
+A simple console-based RPG game developed in C# where players can navigate trough a map and complete quests by slaying monsters!

 ## Features

-- Character creation with different classes (Warrior, Mage, Archer, etc.)
-- Combat system with attack, defend, and use items
+- Combat system with attack, and use items
-- Leveling system with experience and stat upgrades
+- Item system for coins and heal/shield potions
-- Inventory management for items and potions
+- Inventory management for items and weapons
 - Simple text-based story and encounters

 ## How to Use